Duty Counsel are lawyers who provide information, guidance and advice to you prior to your court appearance.

 In Alberta, Justices of the Peace are responsible for the majority of all bail hearings in the Alberta court system.

 There is no financial eligibility requirement to access the JP Bail Program – it is free to all Albertans.

-The JP Bail Program is currently being offered in:
+The JP Bail Program is offered across the entire province.

 Duty Counsel Services are provided from 8 a.m. to midnight, seven days a week.
 To access the service the person simply needs to advise the guard that they wish to speak to Duty Counsel.
 When Duty Counsel is available, and has the information they need to assist they will call the detachment, to arrange a telephone call with the person in custody.

 Brydges Duty Counsel Service (in custody or under active investigation)

 This telephone service is offered on a 24-hour basis and is free to all Albertans (adult and youth) under arrest and in custody or under active investigation by law enforcement authorities who need immediate advice on their charter rights and criminal law.
 Translation services are available in 110 languages.
 Telephone numbers for this service are provided by law enforcement authorities.